Aceearly1993/lecarde-1/README.md

 `EXPERIMENT` - Changed Skeleton Gunman's behavior so that his bullet will now be a physical object instead of the bullet instantly reaches you as soon as he fires his gun.
 This change will have side effects so that the properties of his bullets will no longer be identical to vanilla.
 (Aceearly1993)
 `ADDED` - (Very slight) Differences to Skeleton Gunman's bullet speed based on chosen difficulty.
 (Aceearly1993)
+`ADDED` - Troubleshooting section if you encountered sudden crash exits for wrong reasons.
+(Aceearly1993)
 `FIXED` -  An attempt to fix a irregular, bug-like phenomenon which the knockback animation will be incorrect if try to step on stairs while very close to an airbone enemy who's sticking to the air.
 (Aceearly1993)